anunda-nyagami/importing-data-in-python/README.md

 # Importing Data in Python: A Quick Guide 🐍📊

 Data is the lifeblood of any data-driven project.
 Whether you're analyzing customer behavior, training machine learning models, or conducting scientific research, you need to import and work with data efficiently.
 Python, with its rich ecosystem of libraries, offers versatile tools for importing data from various sources.
-In this article, we'll explore some of the most commonly used methods. 🚀
+In this notebook, we'll explore some of the most commonly used methods. 🚀

 ## Reading CSV Files 📝